 An examiner’s suggestion of allowable subject matter may justify indicating the possibility of an interview to accelerate early agreement on allowable claims.

-Examiners should avoid unnecessary interruptions during interviews with attorneys or inventors.
-In this regard, examiners should not take incoming telephone calls unless such are of an emergency nature.
-As appropriate, examiners should familiarize themselves with the status and existing issues in an application or reexamination proceeding before an interview.
+In order to have an effective interview, both parties should avoid unnecessary interruptions.
+Do not take incoming telephone calls, emails, or text messages unless an emergency.
+All parties participating in an interview should familiarize themselves with the status and existing issues in an application or reexamination proceeding before an interview.

-The examiner should not hesitate to state, if such be the case, that claims presented for consideration at the interview require further search and study.
-Nor should the examiner hesitate to conclude an interview when it appears that no common ground can be reached nor when it becomes apparent that the application requires further amendment or an additional action by the examiner.
+The examiner should not hesitate to state, when appropriate, that claims presented for discussion at an interview would require further search and consideration.
+Nor should the examiner hesitate to conclude an interview when it appears that no common ground can be reached or when it becomes apparent that the application requires further amendment or an additional action by the examiner.
 However, the examiner should attempt to identify issues and resolve differences during the interview as much as possible.

-It is the responsibility of both parties to the interview to see that it is not extended beyond a reasonable period, usually not longer than 30 minutes.
-It is the duty of the primary examiner to see that an interview is not extended beyond a reasonable period even when he or she does not personally participate in the interview.
+It is the responsibility of all participants to see that the interview is not extended beyond a reasonable period, usually 30 minutes.
+It is the duty of the primary examiner to see that an interview is not extended beyond a reasonable period.

-During an interview with an applicant who is prosecuting his or her own case and is not familiar with Office procedure the examiner may make suggestions that will advance the prosecution of this case; this lies wholly within his or her discretion.
-Too much time, however, should not be allowed for such interviews.
+During an interview with a pro se applicant (i.e., an applicant who is prosecuting his or her own case and is not familiar with Office procedure), the examiner may make suggestions that will advance the prosecution of this case; this lies wholly within the examiner’s discretion.
+Excessive time, however, should not be allowed for such interviews.

 Examiners may grant one interview after final rejection.
 See MPEP § 713.09.

-The U.S. Patent and Trademark Office has video tape equipment available for viewing video tapes from applicants during interviews with patent examiners.
+The USPTO has compact disc player equipment available for viewing video discs from applicants during interviews with patent examiners.